 I personally experienced 3 seasons on the day I hiked along Romsdalseggen: torrential downpour at the start, light snowfall in the middle, then sunny and humid towards the end.

 Hiking Romsdalseggen with a dog

 My dog Jasper accompanied me along this hike and to be honest with you, I wouldn’t have taken him again.

 Unless your dog is light enough to be lifted up, you might struggle when hiking Romsdalseggen with a dog.
 If it wasn’t for the fact that my partner hiked with me and helped me with lifting Jasper I would have had to turn around.

 Having my dog strapped to my hiking harness at all times was also terrifying along the exposed sections of the trail.
 One bad move would have sent us tumbling down a cliff in no time.

-Dogs have to be leashed at all times and there are signs every few hundred meters reminding you of that rule.
+Important!
+Dogs have to be leashed at all times when hiking Romsdalsegeen.
+There are signs every few hundred meters reminding you of that rule.

 5. The best time of year to hike Romsdalseggen

 I hiked the Romsdalseggen ridgeline in the middle of July and there was still quite a bit of snow in some places.